gameboy9/FF4FabulGauntlet/README.md

 - mcgrew (Dragon Warrior Randomizer author) for inspiring me to create randomizers
 - Albeoris - author of Memoria for the Pixel Remaster, which really helped me create this randomizer
 - Silvris - Creating the FF4 version of Memoria
+- Rexx Raul - Inventor of the "alternate Fabul Gauntlet" in Free Enterprise
 ## Beta helpers
 (These have either reported bugs or offered an improvement that was implemented during the 0.x phase)
 - Invenerable